GBDK 2020 Docs 4.3.0

 • LCD VRAM DMA

-CGB features in GBDK
+Game Boy Color features in GBDK

 These are some of the main GBDK API features for the CGB.
 Many of the items listed below link to additional information.